-10.3.7 fgcolor
+fgcolor

-Sets the foreground color.
+Default: value from the [default] template in graphTemplates.conf Sets the foreground color.
 This only affects the title, legend text, and axis labels.
 See majorGridLineColor, and minorGridLineColor for further control of colors.
 See bgcolor for a list of color names and details on formatting this parameter.

-10.3.8 fontBold
+fontBold

-If set to true, makes the font bold.
+Default: value from the [default] template in graphTemplates.conf If set to true, makes the font bold.